nhsconnect/nhslogin/src/no-consent-guidance.md

 <h2>What to do when users do not share their NHS login information</h2>

-<p>Users who arrive at your service without sharing their NHS login information need clear guidance on what they can do next.</p>
+<p>Users who do not agree may be redirected to your service without their NHS login information.</p>

-<p>Follow the appropriate guidance below depending on how your system operates.</p>
+<p>Choose the option below that applies to your service.</p>

 <div class="nhsuk-inset-text">
   <span class="nhsuk-u-visually-hidden">Information: </span>
-  <p>Users who arrive at your service without sharing their personal information are still authenticated by NHS login.</p>
+  <p>The user has authenticated with NHS login, but their NHS login information has not been passed to your service.</p>
 </div>

 <h3 id="nhs-app-or-wayfinder">If your service is accessed through the NHS App or Wayfinder</h3>